sidneyarepp/starter-restaurant-reservation/README.md

 - The number of people in the party is a number and greater than 0
 - The default status for a reservation being created is "booked", but checks are done to make sure a reservation is not created with a status of "seated" or "finished"

 Clicking "Submit" will create the reservation in the database and take the user back to the dashboard.
+The created reservation will be given a status of "booked" once it's created.
 The dashboard date will be the date the user entered for the reservation date on the new reservation page.

 **_If the user clicks the cancel button they will be taken back to the dashboard with no new reservation created._**